Yuuzi261/Tweetcord/README.md

 | `activity_name` | The activity name displayed by the bot. | None. |
 | `activity_type` | The activity type displayed by the bot. | `playing`, `streaming`, `listening`, `watching` and `competing` only. |

-Custom activity messages are in f-string format, currently supporting 1 special variable for use, which will be explained below.
+Custom activity message is in f-string format, currently supporting 1 special variable for use, which will be explained below.

 - `{count}` : the number of users currently being monitored